How to Write an Introduction Email That Wins You an In

 Even better, with the right introduction email template, you save time writing but still show that you put in the extra effort.

-Here are three types of introductory emails you can start writing today to land more clients, book more meetings, and grow your career.
+Here are four types of introductory emails you can start writing today to land more clients, book more meetings, and grow your career.

 Let’s take a look: